 The annotation tool was implemented in JavaScript using react, material-ui and axios.
 It was considered a prototype for evaluating the feasibility of a SNOMED encoding tool and production-grade quality in terms of architecture, stability and documentation was out of scope.

-A more detailed description of how to use the annotation tool can be found in .
+A more detailed description of how to use the annotation tool can be found in

+Annex D.

 Annotation tool backend